etiennedesfontaines/frontend-mentor/newbie/stats-preview-card-component-main/README.md

 I chose to follow a Mobile-first workflow.

 My initial step was to sketch a quick overview of the project on a piece of paper.
-It helped me deside how to structure my HTML to support the CSS styling required.
+It helped me deside how to structure my HTML and plan my CSS.

 Once the HTML was done, I focused on the mobile styling, then on the desktop styling, working from top to bottom on each.